Reminded me of the 26/11 attack: Uddhav Thackeray on JNU violence

 Akhilesh, Mayawati condemn JNU campus violence, slam Centre

 He also said that the identity of the attackers must be revealed.
-If the Delhi Police fail to find out who the perpetrators are, then they will also be in the dock, he further added.
+If the Delhi Police failed to find out who the perpetrators are, then they will also be in the dock, he further added.

 It may be recalled that Thackeray had earlier likened the violence at the Jamia Millia University to the Jallianwala Bagh massacre.